-I am currently Language Data Manager at Grammarly, where I lead a team of analytical linguists who build datasets for and analyze the output of AI systems.
+I am an engineering manager at Grammarly, where I lead the Language Research team.
+The Language Research team consists of nearly 30 linguists and researchers whose mission is to define the expert standard on language and communication for Grammarly's AI features.
 I received a PhD in computer science from Johns Hopkins University, where I was affiliated with the Center for Language and Speech Processing.
 My academic research focused on applying natural language processing and machine learning techniques to educational problems, like automatically improving the readability or grammaticality of text.

 I studied cognitive linguistics as an undergraduate at Princeton University.